HannahFantasia/Incremental_BoneRotation/README.md

 # Incremental-Bone-Rotation

+I needed this to make my rigs a lot more fun to use.

-just do F3 incremental bone rotation you dumbass.
+just click f3 and type in: incremental bone rotation

 Install the .py file as an addon